Chapter Text

 So, just don’t use in the apartment?
 He could do that.

 Needless to say, Angel agreed to her conditions and while he was far from clean, he definitely spent more nights sober than he had in over a decade.
 With the sobriety, however, came awareness and he was starting to hate what it was making him see.
 The ticking down clock of his career.
-He wasn’t going to be in his twenties forever and Val’s little whispered taunts of this that had once been lost in a drug-induced haze were growing clearer, truer…and after he finally said it flat outright to his face, it scared him.
+He wasn’t going to be able to fake youth forever and Val’s little whispered taunts of this that had once been lost in a drug-induced haze were growing clearer, truer…and after he finally said it flat outright to his face, it scared him.
 It scared him enough to take that bus ride, get his first library card and proceed to spend an entire afternoon pouring over Google, hoping it would solve all his problems.
 When it didn’t?
 He just kept coming.

 Now, months later, he was only aware of one thing: He didn’t know what the fuck he was doing!

 Angel had no high school diploma, no GED, no college, no hobbies or interests that could earn anything that remotely resembled an “honest” living.
-In society’s eyes he was no better than the useless kid he had been when his dad kicked him out at fifteen and he fucking hated it!
+In society’s eyes he was no better than the useless kid he had been when his dad kicked him out and he fucking hated it!
 The internet wasn’t giving him the answers he wanted.
-He got websites pushing jobs that didn’t require skills like dock workers and back office desk jobs, restaurants and retail…boring.
+He got websites pushing jobs that didn’t require skills like dock workers and back office desk jobs, restaurants and retail—boring.
 That was the price he would have to pay when it was all over?
 Exchange the excitement and the thrill of being in the spotlight for the security of a safe, predictable job where the paycheck was the only perk and not even a particularly good one?
 Fuck that.
 He’d keep looking.

 Angel picked up his phone, clicking the side button to turn the music down, realizing just how loud they were actually being now without the volume competition.
 A smirk started to spread across his lips.
 Oh, they were just asking for it now.

-The librarian tilted his head down and shot a glare at them over the red frames of his glasses.
+The librarian tilted his head down and shot a glare at them over the frames of his glasses.

-A few snickers broke the tense quiet that followed as the girls nodded stiffly and ducked their heads back over the monitor.
-The mirth ceased the moment the librarian cast a warning look about the room.
-Must have been regulars hanging out here today.
-They knew better.
-He sat back down, eyes still fixed on the girls as he picked up his book again, waiting another beat then finally getting back to reading.
-Those girls probably didn’t know it, but they were actually getting off pretty lightly today.
-The librarian was notorious for shouting at people who didn’t follow the rules, even physically throwing them out on more than one occasion.
-The man may have looked like any other librarian, but he certainly didn’t act like one.
-Angel’s favorite occurrence had to be when some teenager was trying to pull a book out his friend’s hands down in the YA section.
+Angel’s favorite occurrence had to be when some teenager was trying to pull a book out of his friend’s hands down in the YA section.
 They tugged it back and forth between each other, their argument growing louder and more heated until the front cover of the book ripped right off in the struggle.
 The librarian, who had already poked his head out of his office door at the first sign of the commotion, was standing over them in seconds.
-After he had chewed them both out for causing a scene and damaging public property, he hauled out the one who ripped the cover off the book by his ear like an old time school master, ranting at him all the way through one of the sets of doors.
-Angel and three other visitors had to dart outside onto the library’s outdoor patio just so that they could laugh their collective asses off at the spectacle without fear of suffering a similar fate.
+After he had chewed them both out for damaging public property, he hauled out the one who ripped the cover off the book by his ear like an old time school master, ranting at him all the way through one of the sets of doors.
+Angel and three other visitors had to dart outside onto the library’s outdoor patio in the back just so that they could laugh their collective asses off at the spectacle without fear of suffering a similar fate.

-While there were good days, however, there were also days when the librarian came in looking like a wet cat that had been wrung out and hung out to try.
+While there were good days, however, there were also days when the librarian came in looking like a wet cat that had been wrung out and hung up to dry.
 His dark hair unkempt, looking like fingers had been pulling and tugging at it (and not in the fun way).
 His eyes would be bloodshot and his posture sagged like his spine had suddenly forgotten its very purpose for existing.
 On those days, he was particularly nasty, hissing and spitting at anyone who even looked at him funny.
 Angel had tried to cheer him up on one of those days with a little harmless flirtation.
-With most men it got him a smile, but this guy shot him down before he even got past “Hey.”
+With most men it got him a smile at best but this guy shot him down before he even got past “Hey.”
 He was promptly told to go fuck himself before the librarian was downing a mug of coffee like it was pure water.
 Clearly, he had all the signs and symptoms of one bitch of a hangover.

 Hangover days were the “don’t fuck with me” days and maybe it was just his opinion, but they seemed pretty frequent.

 The two-hour internet warning popped up onto the screen and Angel clicked out of everything.
 He wasn’t getting anywhere with the web today anyway.
-He logged out of the computer, dragging his bag out from under the table and slinging it over his head and shoulder, feeling the weight of it settle into his hip as he hauled himself off to check out the nonfiction section.
+He logged out of the computer, dragging his bag out from under the table and slinging it over his head and shoulder, feeling the weight of it settle into his hip as he hauled himself off to check out the nonfiction section upstairs.
 Picking an aisle, he extended his arms and trailed the tips of his fingers along the shelves, bumping them over the spines while he skipped over the familiar titles from previous visits.
 Most of the time Angel just found himself rolling his eyes at the pages he read, giving up on one writer to try another.
 Everything was so damn clinical in most of them.
 They talked about depression and anxiety being contributing factors to a person’s lack of self-worth and how it affected their professional life but that was not what he was looking for.
 He knew he had a rough childhood, a stint of homelessness, abusive partners, drug addiction, prostitution, alcoholism, all things that pointed with glaring red arrows to the fact that he had a fucked-up life.
 There was nothing new there.

 What he wanted was something that would show him how to take what he knew and turn it into something better.
 It didn’t have to be immediate and it certainly didn’t have to be something entirely new either.
 Angel wasn’t ashamed of his work, he loved to dance and he loved the attention.
 He just wanted the take his progress beyond the starting point of becoming aware of what he was doing to himself, where he was currently sitting and find out where it could potentially lead.
 Charlie said that he could be better and through all his bravado, he wanted to believe her.
 He just wanted to know what “better” was going to look like for him.

 He hooked his finger over the ridge of a book’s binding, pulling it forward and then taking it down from the shelf.
-Checking the cover, there was a drawing of a woman with her head in her hands, thought bubbles filled with pictures of societal expectations, a house, kids, healthcare, dental, pets, money, all of them were closing in on her, pressing in to the point that she was nearly collapsing under the pressure.
-“Find Yourself” was the title, the author, Hillary Keller had a few letters after their name, so they had to be some kind of specialist, right?
+Checking the cover, there was a drawing of a woman with her head in her hands, thought bubbles filled with pictures of societal expectations: a house, kids, healthcare plans, pets, money, all of them were closing in on her, pressing in to the point that she was nearly collapsing under the pressure.
+Find Yourself as an Adult was the title, the author, Hillary Keller had a few letters after their name, so they had to be some kind of specialist, right?
 He shrugged his shoulders and leaned into the shelf while flipping open the book to the first page.

-By the time Angel finished the first chapter, he had ended up sitting on the carpet, his back propped against the shelf behind him and his legs stretched out with the soles of his boots pressing into the base of the opposite bookcase.
+By the time Angel finished the first chapter, he had ended up sitting on the marble floor, his back propped against the shelf behind him and his legs stretched out with the soles of his boots pressing into the base of the opposite bookcase.
 He rubbed his eyes; still seeing the print burned into his vision as he closed the book, resting it on his thigh.
 So far, she hadn’t helped much.
 As far as childhoods go, hers was pretty clean, but there was a familiarity in her story that he found some small part of him related to.
 The desire to please a parent?
 That was something he understood.

 Tucking the book under his arm, Angel hauled himself off of his ass.
 He would check it out today and try to read it some more later.
-He would leave it in his apartment though, rather than risk taking it to work with him in his bag.
+He would have to leave it in his apartment though, rather than risk taking it to work with him in his bag.
 There was no point in chancing anyone finding out he had a book like this.
 Val would get suspicious if he saw it and he didn’t need him sniffing around.
 As far as he was concerned, Angel had a good thing going under his “guidance” and there would be no reason for him to want to get out of it.

 Fuck, that’s hotter than it should be!